BiLLY-J03l/ransomware-python3/README.md

       chmod +x *

--DO NOT RUN THE ENCRYPTOR SCRIPT ON YOUR COMPUTER, USE A VIRTUAL MACHINE.
+-DO NOT RUN THE ENCRYPTOR SCRIPT ON YOUR COMPUTER, USE A VIRTUAL MACHINE!

 -The perks of the project: